MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 # Track experiments and models with MLflow

 *Tracking* is the process of saving relevant information about experiments.
 In this article, you learn how to use MLflow for tracking experiments and runs in Azure Machine Learning workspaces.
-For more information about supported MLflow functionalities in Azure Machine Learning, see [MLflow and Azure Machine Learning](concept-mlflow.md).

-> [!NOTE]
-> Some methods available in the MLflow API might not be available when connected to Azure Machine Learning.
+Some methods available in the MLflow API might not be available when connected to Azure Machine Learning.
 For details about supported and unsupported operations, see [Support matrix for querying runs and experiments](how-to-track-experiments-mlflow.md#support-matrix-for-querying-runs-and-experiments).
+You can also learn about the supported MLflow functionalities in Azure Machine Learning from the article [MLflow and Azure Machine Learning](concept-mlflow.md).

 > [!NOTE]
 > - To track experiments running on Azure Databricks, see [Track Azure Databricks ML experiments with MLflow and Azure Machine Learning](how-to-use-mlflow-azure-databricks.md).